Multiple crossover in the decay of metastable volume fraction of a Blume-Capel ferromagnetic needle: The Model:

 \section{\bf The Model:}

 The spin-1 Blume-Capel model is described by the following Hamiltonian.

 Where $S_i^z$ is the $z$ component of the spin variable at the $i^{th}$ site.
-Since $S=1$, the spin variable $S_i^z$ can take the values +1, 0 and -1.
+Since $S=1$, the z-component of the spin variable, i.e., $S_i^z$ can take any one of the values, +1, 0 and -1.
 The first term of the Hamiltonian describes the exchange interaction between nearest neighbour (NN) spins (symbolised by $<i,j>$).
 Here, $J>0$ defines the uniform ferromagnetic coupling.
 The second term signifies the effect of single-site uniaxial anisotropy (or magneto-crystalline anisotropy) that arises due to the crystal field. $D$, the anisotropy parameter (also termed as crystal field coupling) is measured in unit of $J$.
 We have considered uniform strength of anisotropy throughout our study.
 The last term represents the Zeeman energy that corresponds to the interaction with a uniform external magnetic field $h_{ext}$ (measured in unit of $J$).

 In this study, we have considered the Blume-Capel model on a needle-like system whose effective geometry is quasi-one-dimensional.
+The needle-like system has a highly extended longitudinal dimension along the $z$-axis in comparison to the significantly smaller cross-sectional dimensions along the $x$ and $y$ - axes.
 The size of the system is specified by $L_x = 4$, $L_y = 4$ and $L_z = 200$ ($L_z \gg L_x, L_y$); having total lattice sites $N=L_x \times L_y \times L_z=3200$.
 The system is exposed to open boundary conditions in all three directions.